bcm-uga/hdmax2/README.md

 ## Jumentier et al. 2023 release access

-To access code choose v1.0.0.0 in tags tab.
+To access this code version choose v1.0.0.0 in tags tab.

 To install this version:
 ```